WIKITECH-STUDENT-FAN-CLUB-KNUST/june-first24/README.md

 Choose from two breakout sessions:

 * **Development Session**: In-depth discussion on coding challenges and contributions to Wikimedia projects, led by Joris Darlington Quarshie
-* **Writing and Translation Session**: Expert guidance on contributing to Wikipedia, Wikidata, and other related platforms, facilitated by the KUmasi Wikihub
+* **Writing and Translation Session**: Expert guidance on contributing to Wikipedia, Wikidata, and other related platforms, facilitated by the Kumasi WikiHub

 ### Panel Discussion